 This cycle would repeat a few more times over the following years.
 And every time, the same.
 A technology would appear from nowhere, quickly become overhyped, only to die out and get replaced soon thereafter.
 It becomes a burden.
 And, while refactoring is fun the first few times, the bigger and more mature my work got, the more difficult it became to justify the costs of eventually having to get rid of this burden once it died out.

-This is the reason, why nowadays, I would try to stick to a stack that first-and-foremost, solves the concrete problem at hand, and second, steps on the shoulders of standards.
+This is why nowadays, I would try to stick to a stack that first-and-foremost solves the concrete problem at hand, and second, steps on the shoulders of standards.
 Indeed, my weapons of choice might not always be the fancy ones that one reads about on Medium.
 They might not have an interactive documentation site or a vocal Twitter community, but they get the job done and have proven themselves over the years.
-As for the fancy ones, I do play with new things every day, and many of them find their way into my projects.
+As for the fancy ones, I play with new things every day, and many of them find their way into my projects.
 Yet, just like in investing, a certain level of risk assessment is needed.
-That is where the good architecture comes into play, clearly distinguishing components from one another and abstracting dependencies away behind generic API contracts.
+That is where good architecture comes into play, clearly distinguishing components from one another and abstracting dependencies away behind generic API contracts.

-Final Note: A great technology is one that helps you solve a particular problem without becoming the centerpiece of your product.
+Final Note: A great technology helps you solve a particular problem without becoming the centerpiece of your product.
 It conforms to standards and is thus easily swappable with any other one that does the job better.
 For those that don't, it's your responsibility to abstract them away with code that does.
-Don’t sugar-coat a piece of technology just because it’s nice to play with, or because the community tells you so.
-Or in other words: don’t put all of your bets on one thing, but rather, build your product as a collection of many loosely-connected things.
+Don't sugarcoat a piece of technology just because it's nice to play with or because the community tells you so.
+Or, in other words: don't put all of your bets on one thing, but rather, build your product as a collection of many loosely connected things.
 Let new libraries, tolling, and frameworks sprinkle out of your particular needs instead.
 That is how standards get born.